rootstrap/tech-guides/git/README.md

 ### Enhancement branch (enhancement/x)

-This branch is created to add an enhancement during development phase on something that was already merged to the development branch.
+This branch is created to add an enhancement during the development phase on something that was already merged to the development branch.

 _Example: enhancement/users-retrievement-query_